Beijing aid keeps China shipping lines in profit despite waterlogged market

 But industry insiders and analysts say Beijing’s support for national firms as its economy slows is the only factor that kept the firms out of the red, creating a dependence on support that will be sustained with no industry upturn in sight.
 For the International Chamber of Shipping, representing the global merchant fleet, the aid artificially boosts shipbuilding just as the sector faces a surplus of ships.

-The three firms, backed by state-owned companies China Ocean Shipping Group [COSCO.UL] and China Shipping [CNSHI.UL], received at least 2.4 billion yuan ($359 million) in subsidies over 2014, a five-fold increase compared to the previous year, according to Reuters calculations based on company filings.
+The three firms, backed by state-owned companies China Ocean Shipping Group and China Shipping, received at least 2.4 billion yuan ($359 million) in subsidies over 2014, a five-fold increase compared to the previous year, according to Reuters calculations based on company filings.

 The subsidies stem from a 2013 move by Beijing to increase cash grants for scrapping old ships to 1,500 yuan per gross ton from 1,000 yuan.
-While the program, designed to accelerate fleet renewal, is currently scheduled to run only until end- 2015, Beijing has signaled continued support and an unwillingness to allow large shipyards to go under.
+While the programme, designed to accelerate fleet renewal, is currently scheduled to run only until end- 2015, Beijing has signalled continued support and an unwillingness to allow large shipyards to go under.

 China Cosco in January flagged that it will report a 2014 net profit of at least 350 million yuan, a four-year-high.
 It avoided a delisting last year after it returned to profit by selling assets to its parent.